 Essay structure will be discussed in the individual seminars.

-Note: While the attendance of the workshop is voluntary, students are strongly recommended to attend it.
-The workshop will help you to understand better the structure of ‘academic’ history writing.
+While writing video is optional, students are strongly recommended to watch it.
+It will help you to understand better the structure of ‘academic’ history writing.
 Particularly in Historiography II essays it will be important to be able to present a strong own thesis, followed by a logical and clear organisation of the supporting argumentation.
-Moreover, the style of writing is essential to achieve a high mark.
-After all, history writing is an empirical ‘science’ of collecting and evaluating facts and an art of writing, as the founder of modern history writing, Leopold von Ranke famously stated.
+Moreover, a clear and persuasive writing style is essential.
+After all, history writing is an empirical ‘science’ of collecting and evaluating facts as well as an art, as the founder of modern history writing, Leopold von Ranke famously stated.